Combinators

 Allows combinator composition.

-compose [ a b c ]
+compose [ a b c ] combines a, b, and c.

 This is useful when writing your own combinators, for example when using